Best Trade Schools in Oregon (2025)

 Are Oregon community colleges considered trade schools?

 Yes.
-Many Oregon community colleges offer accredited, hands-on training that leads directly to skilled trade careers.
+Many Oregon community colleges offer accredited, hands-on training that prepares you for skilled trade careers; employment outcomes vary by location and job market.

 What trades are in demand in Oregon in 2025?